-One of the most powerful weapons in this is certainly his scientific logging, which in the first place should have the form of the experimental record.
+One of the most potent weapons in this is certainly his scientific logging, which in the first place should have the form of the experimental record.
 His whole Probation is an experiment, which should indicate whether he is suitable or not, and nothing else.
 And as much as he does his best to gain scientific knowledge about the nature and powers of his own being, he will be so close to that very being.
-His suitability to the Order consists in that he touches this being, to feel the form and the concept of “his own” and according to that to determine his shape.
-Is there anything more powerful than knowing the nature, is not the Conversation possible when the Knowledge passes through the aspirant?
+His suitability to the Order consists in that he touches this being, to feel the form and the concept of “his own” and according to that to determine its shape.
+Is there anything more powerful than knowing the nature, is not the Conversation possible when the Knowledge passes through the Aspirant?

 But what is the function of signing the Probationer Oath, is it not the paper as any other?
-What is the difference toward marriage oath?
-Even more so, in marriage we have a concrete person who is now and here beside us, while with the A∴A∴.
-Oath we give ourselves to the Knowledge and Conversation, something that we have no idea what it means, something that we never know what it is, even through other people who again hear about it over some third party.
+How different is it from a marriage oath?
+Even more so, in marriage we have a concrete person who is now and here beside us, while with the A∴A∴ Oath, we give ourselves to the Knowledge and Conversation, something that we have no idea what it means, something that we never know what it is, even through other people who again hear about it from some third party.
 If we are so daring that we are questioning marriage, will we equally dare to question our A∴A∴ Oath?
-To question our own thinking about Knowledge and Conversation?
-Is the A∴A∴ Oath is a consequence of our Grade, or our Grade is a consequence of our Oath?
-How much are we really pure to accept that all of this may be the same model of thinking and the same mind mechanism?
+To question our own thinking about the Knowledge and Conversation?
+Is the A∴A∴ Oath a consequence of our Grade or our Grade is a consequence of our Oath?
+How much are we pure to accept that all of this may be the same model of thinking and the same mind mechanism?
 A girl refuses to believe in a prince on a white horse, why would you then believe in your Holy Guardian Angel?
-We direct ourselves to achieve Him through a program that is more like a fairy tale than anything else, are we ready to give up when it comes to a conclusion that all this is just one big empty story?
+We direct ourselves to achieve Him through a program that is more like a fairy tale than anything else, are we ready to give up when we conclude that all this is just one big empty story?
 Why should one give an Oath?
 To whom?
 Toward what?
 Can we strive to the Angel freely, openly and unconditionally?
-Does the fact that we do not have nor will never have wings prevent us to strive toward heavens?
+Does the fact that we do not have wings prevent us from striving towards heavens?

-“to prosecute the Great Work: which is, to attain to the knowledge and conversation of the Holy Guardian Angel.“
+…to prosecute the Great Work: which is, to attain to the knowledge and conversation of the Holy Guardian Angel.